gianni-smdt/docker-sharded-mongodb-cluster/README.md

 )
 ```

-Check the initialization:
+_Check if the initialization went well:_
 ```
 rs.status()
 ```

-Leave the mongosh session with:
+_Leave the mongosh session with:_
 ```
 exit
 ```